Maniac Mansion (TV series)

-Maniac Mansion is a sitcom created by Eugene Levy that aired concurrently on YTV in Canada and The Family Channel in the United States for three seasons from September 14, 1990, to April 4, 1993.

-The series is loosely based on the 1987 video game of the same name by Lucasfilm Games.
-While Lucasfilm themselves served as co-producers on the series, (Note: This was the first live-action television series produced by the studio.) the show thematically has little in common with its source material.
+Maniac Mansion is a sitcom co-created by Eugene Levy that aired concurrently on YTV in Canada and the Family Channel in the US for three seasons from September 14, 1990, to April 4, 1993.
+It was loosely based on the 1987 video game Maniac Mansion by Lucasfilm Games.
+While Lucasfilm served as co-producers on the series, (Note: This was the first live-action television series produced by the studio.) the show has little in common with its source material.

 Overview

 Maniac Mansion centers around the lives of the Edisons, an American family living in a large mansion in the upscale suburban neighborhood of Cedar Springs.
-The Edisons consist of patriarch Fred (Joe Flaherty), an eccentric scientist and inventor, his level-headed wife Casey (Deborah Theaker), and their children, teenage genius Tina (Kathleen Robertson), prepubescent Ike (Avi Phillips) and precocious toddler Turner (George Buza).
-Also living in the Edison mansion are Casey's brother Harry Orca (John Hemphill) and his wife Idella Muckle-Orca (Mary Charlotte-Wilcox).
+The Edisons consist of patriarch Fred (Joe Flaherty), an eccentric scientist and inventor, his level-headed wife Casey (Deborah Theaker), and their children, teenage genius Tina (Kathleen Robertson), stubborn preadolescent Ike (Avi Phillips) and precocious toddler Turner (George Buza).
+Also living in the Edisons' mansion are Casey's brother Harry Orca (John Hemphill) and his wife Idella Muckle-Orca (Mary Charlotte-Wilcox).

 While Maniac Mansion primarily derives its storylines from typical sitcom fare, such as family life and parent-child relationships, the series also incorporates elements of science fiction.
 Fred Edison is a scientist who works out of his basement laboratory, which is partially powered by a mysterious extraterrestrial meteorite, and many episodes revolve around Fred's outlandish and occasionally disastrous experiments and inventions.
 As revealed in the series premiere, a mishap with one of these inventions caused genetic mutations in two of the main characters, Turner Edison and Harry Orca: for much of the series, toddler Turner is a fully-grown man with the mind of a child, while Harry is a normal-sized housefly with a human head (similar to the original 1958 version of The Fly).

-Sharing many writers and performers with the 1976–1984 Canadian sketch comedy series Second City Television, Maniac Mansion has a very similar style of humor, featuring much of the dry wit and cultural satire typical of SCTV, ranging from pop culture references to film and television parodies.
+Sharing with all of the writers and performers with the 1976–1984 Canadian sketch comedy series Second City Television, Maniac Mansion has a very similar style of humor, featuring much of the dry wit and cultural satire typical of SCTV, ranging from pop culture references to film and television parodies.
 A particular staple of Maniac Mansions comedic style is the series' pervasive tendency to break the fourth wall, with characters – usually Harry – addressing the audience to comment on the episode.
 Meta-referential humor is also a regular element of the show: a few episodes are presented as "behind-the-scenes" documentaries, depicting the Edisons as an actual family starring in a sitcom based on their lives.